How to Become an Ethical Hacker in 2025?

 What Can You Expect as an Ethical Hacker?

 Once you have embarked on a role as an ethical hacker, you will put all your technical and security expertise into trying to breach the network security of the business or organization that has hired you.
-The business will require a detailed analysis of your findings and your suggestions for the improvement of its network security.
+The business will require a detailed analysis of your findings and suggestions for improving its network security.
 This work protects them from the hacking activities of those with illegitimate and illegal motives.
-The average salary you can expect as an ethical hacker is $71,000, with bonus payments often amounting to $15,000 - $20,000.
+The average salary as an ethical hacker is $71,000, with bonus payments often amounting to $15,000 - $20,000.

 How to Gain Experience as an Ethical Hacker?